microsoft/vscode-docs/docs/containers/app-service.md

 ## Deploy to ACI

-You can easily run your containers in Azure using [Azure Container Instances (ACI)](https://azure.microsoft.com/services/container-instances/).
+In the previous section, the image was deployed to Azure App Service.
+Another option is to deploy the image to [Azure Container Instances (ACI)](https://azure.microsoft.com/services/container-instances/).
 First, deploy the container to a container registry, such as Docker Hub or ACR, as described earlier in this article.
 Then, find the container in the **Registries** section of the Docker view.
 Use the **Refresh** button if you don't see it there.
 Right-click the entry for the image you want, and choose **Deploy image to Azure Container Instances**.

 ![Deploy to ACI menu item](images/app-service/deploy-aci-menu.png)

 Choose an existing context, or use **Create new ACI Context**, and then choose the resource group.
-The instance is set up and started in Azure.
+The container is started in ACI.

-The context you created is added to the **Contexts** pane in the Docker view.
-When you change the active context, it affects the images shown in the **Containers** pane as well as the context used in the terminal.
+The context you created is displayed in the **Contexts** pane in the Docker view and selected as the active context.
+Whichever context is the active one affects the images shown in the **Containers** pane.

 ![ACI in contexts pane](images/app-service/deploy-aci-contexts.png)

  When the image finishes the start-up process and becomes available, an entry for the image appears in the **Containers** pane.
 You can then manage the container instance by right-clicking on the entry.
-To monitor the logs, choose **View Logs**.
+For example, to monitor the logs, choose **View Logs**.

 ![Manage images in the Containers pane](images/app-service/deploy-aci-containers-pane.png)

 If it's a web app, you can use **Open in Browser** to navigate to the app's homepage.
 When you're done with the instance, right-click the instance name, and choose **Remove**.
+Because billing in ACI is by the second and only when the container is running, as soon as you remove it, you are no longer accruing charges.

 ## Next steps